Congratulations on the birth of your child.

-We are normally able to book in a Thanksgiving service at very short notice – if you would like to book one do get in touch with Henry
+We are normally able to book in a Thanksgiving service at very short notice – if you would like to book one do get in touch with the church office.

 When you have had a Thanksgiving we would be very happy to talk about Baptism and to book you in on our Baptism Preparation Course.

 Q Does my child need to be baptised in order to have a proper name?

 A NO. Names are given by a child’s parents (normally in hospital, where it appears on the ‘tag’ round a baby’s leg), and then registered on a birth certificate.
 The church has no authority to ‘name’ a child, though of course the child’s given name is reinforced by its use in public at either a thanksgiving and/or a baptism service.

 Q Can my child be married in church if s/he is not baptised?